pyladies-vancouver/pyladies/README.md

 - For Code Jams:
     - [ ] Tables to sit at
     - [ ] Lots of power outlets
+- [ ] Twitter handle (optional, so we can thank you on Twitter for sponsoring)

 ### Food